 Review and recommendation systems can fill large parts of this need in many commercial transaction contexts.
 Privacy and data protection regulations intend to strengthen consumers' trust in using digital technologies for an ever-growing set of daily tasks.
 Will the new European General Data Protection Regulation (GDPR) deliver this?
 How can online marketplaces be designed to allow both firms and consumers to benefit maximally?
 What is the role of consumer trust for the success of the ambitious project to implement the European Digital Single Market?
 This conference aims to tackle these questions, the interplay between consumer information and trust online, as well as the regulatory challenges in harnessing the power of digital technologies to its fullest extent by facilitating consumer trust and participation online.

 Policy Roundtable: The Digital Single Market and Consumer Trust

 The ambitious European Digital Single Market project has tremendous potential to benefit all European consumers.
 One main aim of the Digital Single Market is to guarantee citizens' access to goods and services across the EU.
 Trust and security concerns remain an important barrier to such universal trade online.
-As digital services are permeating daily life, the European Union is implementing the GDPR, a new data protection regulation that is at the forefront of the global privacy debate.
+As digital services increasingly permeate daily life, the European Union is implementing the GDPR, a new data protection regulation that is at the forefront of the global privacy debate.
 Can the GDPR facilitate the level of trust required for digital services to thrive?
-Are further steps required?
+Have other online consumer protection measures, such as payment protection, succeeded in establishing consumer trust?
 What are the challenges of transforming into a digital economy and society.
 Does digitization offer governments the opportunity to become more open and inclusive?

 Head of Cabinet to Vice President Andrus Ansip, European Commission